Author of The Ultimate Guide to Frugal Living

 The amount of money that people are spending on it!!!!

 In 2018, Americans spent – are you sitting down? – more than NINE BILLION DOLLARS on Halloween.
+In 2021, it is estimated that will increase to $10.14 billion.
 And it isn’t even a “gift-giving” holiday like Christmas.

 2.7 billion of those dollars were spent on the sweet stuff.
 The average spending on candy across the country was $61.80 per person.
 This included candy to eat themselves and candy to hand out.